starry91/Lyric-Generator/readme.md

 | 3     | Making somebody happy is a question of give an... |
 | 4     | Making somebody happy is a question of give an... |

-1. Hindi-to-English translated: The dataset is obtained from internet via scraping
+2. Hindi-to-English translated(hindi_songs.xlx): The dataset is obtained from internet via scraping

 | index | lyrics                                            |
 |-------|---------------------------------------------------|